+31 (0)6 41218489

 © All photographs, films and other content on this website are the property of Maarten Tromp, unless notified differently.
 You are not allowed to use them without prior written permission of the owner.

-His photographic essay made in the streets of Amsterdam East was published as the book 'The neighbour, his ex and the owner of the launderette' (2008) and his series about the Volkskrant building in Amsterdam was published as the book '-1 tot 7' (2012).
+Tromp's photographic essay made in the streets of Amsterdam East was published as the book 'The neighbour, his ex and the owner of the launderette' (2008) and his series about the Volkskrant building in Amsterdam was published as the book '-1 tot 7' (2012).

 Subscribe here and receive my newsletter with news about my work, exhibitions and more.

-I believe that an internet without spying as well as private communication are essential for a free and safe society.
+An internet without spying as well as private communication are essential for a free and safe society.
 Somehow we lost this along the way.

 But there is always a moment for change.
 So one of the things I do is using encrypted e-mail.
 No, I (usually) don’t send secret or highly classified e-mails, but it’s just not anyone else’s business.
 Specially not the business of multinational companies or governments that want to control their citiziens.
 Be the owner of your data and let’s encrypt!
 It’s easy, it’s fun.